What is New in Stochastic Rounding: a Survey on Theory, Hardware, and Applications: Hardware

+\textbf{In the Research Literature.} Chang et al.~\cite{cyls23} presented an SR unit for rounding 16-bit to 8-bit integers with a 3-bit modified Linear-Feedback Shift Register (LFSR) PRNG.
+They trained with SR neural networks with 8-bit integer weights, activations, and gradients.
+They instantiated 4,096 SR units on an FPGA, finding that the design requires $3.75\times$ fewer LUTs than an 8-bit LFSR, without affecting the neural network's~accuracy.

+Ali, Filip, and Sentieys~\cite{afs24} used an LFSR to implement SR in a mixed-precision multiply-accumulate unit with 8-bit floating-point inputs, 12-bit floating-point accumulation, and 18-bit random numbers.
+Instead of computing the sum of the significands and then adding random bits to the result~\cite[Sec.~7.3]{cfhm22}, their algorithm adds the random bits as soon as the significand alignment is completed.
+This exploits the fact that some of the smaller addend's significand bits will be shifted out to the right and will not be affected by the main addition operation---meaning that the majority of the SR logic can be evaluated in parallel with the shift and add.

+Yuan et al.~\cite{ycjl22} explored SR in neural network training using 6-bit arithmetic and 6-bit random numbers.
+They argue that one can extract, from within the neural network, random bits that are of higher quality than those obtained from a typical LFSR generator.
+This surprising finding eliminates the need for a PRNG in their target machine learning application.
+On an FPGA, their design yielded a 38.5\% LUT saving in the SR unit and a 9\% saving overall.
+Mishra et al.~\cite{mrc25} explored training of neural networks using an 8-bit LFSR for SR in the conversion operation between \emph{posit} formats.

-Here we discuss what is known about the SR-enabled devices announced since the publication of~\cite[Sec.~7.5]{cfhm22}. \Cref{table:sr-prec} lists the bit-widths of random numbers used in SR across several hardware vendors' devices, for different format conversion operations.
+\textbf{Commercial Hardware.} We discuss what is known about the SR-enabled devices announced since the publication of~\cite[Sec.~7.5]{cfhm22}. \Cref{table:sr-prec} lists the bit-widths of random numbers used in SR by several hardware units for format conversion operations.

 Graphcore has released an in-depth description of SR~\cite[Sec.~2.14.6]{graph23}.
 When enabled, SR overrides the rounding mode setting and enables a subset of instructions to round stochastically.
 First, a binary32~\cite{ieee19} result is produced using RN, and then a pseudo-random number generator (PRNG) generates a bit stream from which between 13 and 24 bits are added to the right-hand side of the significand of the result, before truncating that same region of the significand from the right-hand-side of the result.
 The variable length random bit stream is needed for rounding subnormal values in binary16~\cite{ieee19}, based on the number of leading zeros in the destination subnormal.
 Any value lower than $2^{-25}$ (half of the smallest subnormal binary16 value) is mapped to zero.
 The operations $|a|+|b|$, $a+b$, $a-b$, $a \times b$, and $a \times b + c\times d$ have built-in SR support.
 Note that this is not exact SR because of the initial rounding to binary32 within an operation.
 A conversion operation from 16- to 8-bit floating-point formats with 4- and 3-bit significands is available.
 This uses random bit strings up to 11 bits in length.